bpmn-io/bpmn.io/src/content/blog/2014/001-announcing-bpmn-io.md

 bpmn.io should help you to communicate processes with BPMN and targets both, modeling users and developers.

-For __modeling users__ who use BPMN to communicate processes it will offer a web based modeling component.
+For __modeling users__ who use BPMN to communicate processes it will offer a free to use web based modeling component.
 The component will allow you to create and modify BPMN 2.0 diagrams.
 With a strong focus on good usability it should allow anyone to start modelling processes with BPMN.
 The modeling component will understand BPMN 2.0 natively and will allow you to import/export diagrams from/to your favorite storage and any other BPMN 2.0 compliant modeling tool.